Miele Triflex HX1 vs. Dyson V12 Detect

 Dyson V12 error code

 While these features are excellent, they aren’t the most helpful ones.
-That distinction goes to the laser slim roller.
+That distinction goes to the Laser Slim Roller.

 This tool is (probably) the best at accentuating dust compared to an LED-equipped stick vacuum.